White House ups bid in last-ditch COVID talks with Congress

-WASHINGTON (AP) — The White House is backing a $400 per week pandemic jobless benefit and is dangling the possibility of a COVID-19 relief bill above $1.5 trillion as last-ditch, pre-election negotiations hit a critical phase Thursday.
+WASHINGTON (AP) — The White House is backing a $400 per week pandemic jobless benefit and is dangling the possibility of a COVID-19 relief bill of $1.6 trillion as last-ditch, pre-election negotiations hit a critical phase Thursday.

 The offer by Treasury Secretary Steven Mnuchin on unemployment is higher than many Republicans would like in any potential COVID deal with House Speaker Nancy Pelosi.
 Significant, possibly unbridgeable hurdles remain.

-But the talks have gained momentum as the Trump administration presses for an agreement.
-On Air Force One Wednesday night, White House Chief of Staff Mark Meadows said Trump made an offer that was “extremely generous and certainly above the $1.5 trillion that has been articulated to date.”
+Mnuchin and Pelosi are scheduled to talk by phone early Thursday afternoon, a Pelosi spokesman said.

+The Trump administration is pressing for an agreement, more so than Capitol Hill Republicans.

-The White House proposal yielded ground on funding for state and local governments, supporting a $250 billion infusion, and backed $20 billion in help for the struggling airline industry.
+The White House plan, offered Wednesday, gave ground with a $250 billion proposal on funding for state and local governments and backed $20 billion in help for the struggling airline industry.
 Both areas are of great interest to Democrats’ union backers.

-Details on the White House offer, first reported by the Capitol Hill publication Roll Call, were confirmed by congressional aides, speaking on condition of anonymity to discuss closed-door discussions.
+Details on the White House offer were confirmed by congressional aides, speaking on condition of anonymity to discuss closed-door discussions.

-Pelosi postponed a vote Wednesday on a Democratic alternative measure but could take it up again Thursday.
+Pelosi postponed debate Wednesday on a Democratic alternative measure.
+A vote is likely on Thursday, spokesman Drew Hammill said, depending on how the Mnuchin-Pelosi exchanges go.

-After a 90-minute meeting in the Capitol, Pelosi issued a statement saying that she and Mnuchin would continue to talk.
-“We found areas where we are seeking further clarification,” she said.
-Their negotiations were expected to resume Thursday.

-“We made a lot of progress over the last few days.
-We still don’t have an agreement,” Mnuchin said after meeting with Pelosi and briefing top Senate Republican Mitch McConnell.

 At the very least, the positive tone set by Pelosi and Mnuchin represented an improvement over earlier statements.
-But there is still a considerable gulf between the two sides, McConnell said.
+But there is still a considerable gulf between the two sides.

-Meadow cautioned that Trump won’t approach a $2 trillion threshold.
+White House Chief of Staff Mark Meadows cautioned late Wednesday that Trump won’t approach a $2 trillion threshold.
 But there’s plenty of wiggle room in numbers so large, and the revenue picture for many states is not as alarming as feared when a huge $3.4 trillion Democratic aid bill passed in May.

-In a Wednesday appearance on Fox Business, Mnuchin described the talks as the first serious discussions with Pelosi in several weeks and said he is raising his offer into “the neighborhood” of $1.5 trillion.
+In a Wednesday evening appearance on Fox Business, Mnuchin described the talks as the first serious discussions with Pelosi in several weeks and said he is raising his offer into “the neighborhood” of $1.5 trillion.
 That’s well above what many Senate Republicans want but would probably be acceptable to GOP pragmatists and senators in difficult races.

+Pelosi responded Thursday, saying the administration is still far short on aid to state and local governments.
+And she said she won’t agree to take half a loaf now.

+“Some of you have asked, ‘Isn’t something better than nothing?’
+No,” Pelosi told reporters, citing the “opportunity cost” for provisions sought by Democrats but potentially lost in any rush to agreement.

 After initially saying the Democratic-controlled chamber would vote Wednesday night on a $2.2 trillion relief bill — a debate that would have been partisan and possibly unproductive — Pelosi made an about-face and postponed the vote until Thursday in hopes of giving the talks with Mnuchin greater breathing room.